CHARLOTTE, N.C. - An advocacy group is demanding answers in a homicide case that started with the discovery of human remains in a July house fire.

 An insurance adjuster found the remains three days later and called 911.

-On Tuesday, police identified the remains as 55-year-old Vernon "Bubba" Walker, who had been missing since July.
+On Tuesday, police identified the remains as 55-year-old Vernon "Bubba" Walker, a transgender woman who had been missing since July.

 The home, which was under renovations and believed to be uninhabitable, was fully engulfed by flames when firefighters arrived.